 What are microloans?
 What have they done for small businesses around the world?
 How does this affect economies?

 Microloans are an important and growing part of the American financial system.
-Micro lenders will extend microloans that typically range from $500 to $50,000 to people and businesses.
+Microlenders will extend smaller loans that typically range from $500 to $50,000 to people and businesses.
 Unlike traditional bank loans, which are typically for larger amounts, microloans are accessible to a much larger portion of the population.
 Micro lenders will approve a wide range of applicants, some of whom might not be able to secure loans from other institutions.
 The repayment term for a microloan usually lasts between one and three years and the interest rate in many cases are below ten percent.
 Microloans help many facets of the American economy and are an important tool for small businesses.
-Microloans don’t only supply financial assistance, they provide Americans with the opportunity to enhance their businesses and improve their quality of life.
+They supply financial assistance and provide Americans with the opportunity to enhance their businesses and improve their quality of life.

 Microloans: The Global and Economical Implications